 Through research and investigation, we’re uncovering what it takes to future-proof Vancouver’s economy

-The Economic Transformation Lab (ETL) is a research program developed by the Vancouver Economic Commission (VEC) to prepare Vancouver’s economy for global trends anticipated to impact the region over the next 10-15 years.
+The Economic Transformation Lab (ETL) is a research program developed by the Vancouver Economic Commission (VEC) to prepare Vancouver’s economy for global trends anticipated to impact the region within the next 15 years.
 By leveraging academic and industry collaborations, the ETL aims to produce research that results in actionable goals, best practices, and insights that inform policy advocacy or programs to help future-proof Vancouver.

 We are pleased to have been supported by Beedie School of Business at Simon Fraser University (SFU) for our inaugural studies, and also acknowledge Mitacs and their Accelerate and Elevate programs for securing additional resources to conduct the research.